j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

 1. How do you record what you notice and decide and do while testing?
 	- key element: it all starts from note-taking
 1. What tools do you use that support, extend and/or amplify your testing?
-	- key element:
+	- key element: there's always more to learn, choose wisely
 1. How do you communicate your test results?
-	- key element:
+	- key element: many different opportunities, except not sharing at all
 1. What do you leave behind for future use?
-	- key element:
+	- key element: test automation is a great thing to leave behind

 ## What do you notice while testing?